jsinghvi/Keras_GAN/README.md

 # Keras_GAN

-A simple Generative adversarial Network designed using Keras
+A simple Generative Adversarial Network designed using Keras API with Tensorflow backend.